-1. Know your needsThere are plenty of important questions you should ask yourself before you plop down cash for a monitor, but the most important is, "What are you planning to use it for?"
+1. Know your needsThere are plenty of important questions you should ask yourself before you plop down cash for a monitor, but the most important is, what are you planning to use it for?

-Are you looking for a basic window to e-mail and the Web?
+Are you looking for a basic window on to e-mail and the Web?
 How important are ergonomic options to you?
 What about the onscreen display (OSD) settings?
 How detailed should they be?
 What about size?
 How much screen real estate do you require?
 Are you planning to run concurrent programs?
 What about connections?
 What type does your computer support?

 2. Warranties and support matterMake sure your chosen manufacturer offers a money-back guarantee.
-Most displays will show its problems right out of the box or within the first month or two of use, so you want to be able to return it for a refund or an exchange with a minimum of hassle.
+Most displays will show any problems right out of the box or within the first month or two of use, so you want to be able to return it for a refund or an exchange with a minimum of hassle.
 A 90-day return policy is standard, but this varies among retailers (many online retailers give you only 30 days).
 Also, beware of restocking fees.